jbx-protocol/juice-docs-v2/docs/resources/juicebox-dao/how-to-make-a-governance-proposal.md

     ![](/img/proposals-db.png)

 3. Fill out the template by following the [Proposal Template Guide](proposal-template.md).
 Once you've answered each question to the best of your ability, change your proposal’s *status* (the first Notion field at the top of the document) from `Draft` to `Discussion`.
-4. A discussion thread for your proposal will be generated in `#💡-proposals-workshop` channel of [Juicebox's Discord server](https://discord.gg/juicebox).
+4. A discussion thread for your proposal will be generated in the `#💡-proposals` channel of [Juicebox's Discord server](https://discord.gg/juicebox).
 From there, community members will help you to prepare the proposal for the next temperature check.